-AMD, the AMD arrow logo, AMD Athlon, and AMD Opteron, and combinations thereof, AMD Virtualization and 3DNow! are trademarks, and AMD-K6 is a registered trademark of Advanced Micro Devices, Inc.
+AMD, the AMD arrow logo, and combinations thereof, AMD Virtualization and 3DNow! are trademarks of Advanced Micro Devices, Inc. Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

 MMX is a trademark and Pentium is a registered trademark of Intel Corporation.